bertilmuth/requirementsascode/README.md

 * a message class, and
 * a message handler that defines how the system reacts when receiving an instance of the message class.

-The message handler handles the message
+The message handler calls the domain/infrastructure and then:
-* without returning anything,
+* doesn't return anything,
-* returning a query result, or
+* returns a query result, or
-* returning an event to be published.
+* returns an event to be published.

 You can also specify a precondition.